Antiques & Garden Show

 135 Mill St., Lynnville

-Years ago, when we spent months on set in Nashville, we happened upon a shop on a side-street selling leather hand-crafted goods—everything from suitcases and satchels to a leather fly swatter—made by an actual Colonel by the name of Littleton in a town a few miles outside Nashville.
+Years ago, when GP spent months on set in Nashville, she happened upon a shop on a side street selling leather handcrafted goods—everything from suitcases and satchels to a leather fly swatter—made by an actual colonel by the name of Littleton in a town a few miles outside Nashville.
 It was and is still too good to be true.
-Over the years, he has gained much acclaim, and has his own shop section in the Nashville Country Music Hall of Fame.
+Over the years, he has gained much acclaim, and he has his own shop section in the Nashville Country Music Hall of Fame.
 It's a true Tennessee original.

 This store has the vibe of a college radio station with its crafty wooden shelves and endless rows of CDs and LPs.
 They’ve got an extensive selection of indie music, a very knowledgeable staff, plus they host intimate shows inside the shop a few times a week.

-This is the place to get a guitar, banjo, mandolin or any “fretted” instrument, if you’re picky about terminology like the experts at Gruhn.
-George Gruhn started the store in 1970 and it has come to be one of the, if not the, premier place in the U.S. to buy instruments.
+This is the place to get a guitar, banjo, mandolin, or any “fretted” instrument, if you’re picky about terminology like the experts at Gruhn.
+George Gruhn started the store in 1970, and it has come to be one of the—if not the—premier places in the US to buy instruments.
 The client list is a who’s who of musicians—Eric Clapton, Johnny Cash, Bruce Springsteen, Elvis Costello, Neil Young, and many, many more.
-The store and repair shop specialize in vintage models and they keep a file on the history of each and every instrument in their inventory.
+The store and repair shop specialize in vintage models, and they keep a file on the history of each and every instrument in their inventory.
 Basically, if music is your thing, you’ve got to pay them a visit.
 Their website is a frett aficionado’s haven with George Gruhn’s newsletters on fretted instruments and features on particularly special models.
 If there’s a vintage model you’re particularly interested in, let them know and they’ll keep an eye out for you.

 4027 Hillsboro Pike, Green Hills

-This store, owned by Holly Williams (who has exquisite taste and happens to be the daughter of Hank Williams Jr.), is the most cutting-edge of the shops in Nashville, carrying brands like Rick Owens, Loeffler Randall, Rag & Bone, and Alexander McQueen.
-Check out the second floor too, which houses her collection of music photography by the likes of Henry Diltz and Pattie Boyd.
+This store, owned by Holly Williams (who has exquisite taste and happens to be the daughter of Hank Williams Jr.), is the most cutting-edge of the shops in Nashville, carrying brands like Rick Owens, Ulla Johnson, Rag & Bone, and Anine Bing.
+Check out the second floor, too, which houses Williams's collection of music photography by the likes of Henry Diltz and Pattie Boyd.